FaraC-scripts/Universal-Generator/README.md

 The __component sequence__ does not guide the generator's writing, but it does control which components get created and in what order.

 ___Before you continue___, make sure the __component sequence__ fits the type of prompt you want to create.
-You can enter _/list_ in Do or Say for a summary of what each component does or look at the __component templates__ in your Story Cards for full information on exactly what the generator will be asked to created.
+You can enter _/list_ in Do or Say for a summary of what each component does or look at the __component templates__ in your story cards for full information on exactly what the generator will be asked to created.

 ## Creating Components